abdirashidexe/derusting/toRefresh.md

 9. had to look up why toString() wasnt working for myArray.toString(). turns out its Arrays.toString(myArray);
 10. had to look up and make sure i was right in using .contains() to find substring and not another method i didn't think of
 11. had to look up method that joins strings without using a loop and .concat
+12. found out set could not print element at index so put my set items into an array then iterated
 -